 But was that unfair to female insomniacs?
 Or is it justified considering the alleged increase in the risk of driving accidents in the morning?

 To answer these questions, some background to the issue is needed.

-The new ambien dosage
+The new dosage

-In addition to the dosage being lowered, the FDA further adds that medical practitioners should advise patients that they are at a higher risk of impaired mental alertness.
+In addition, the FDA added that medical practitioners should advise patients that they are at a higher risk of impaired mental alertness.